jpma89/siot-device-payload-generator/README.md

 # SIoT Device Payload Generator
-__SIoT Device Payload Generator__ is simple helper tool to generate sample payloads for the Device Connectivity component of SAP® Internet of Things.
+__SIoT Device Payload Generator__ is a simple helper tool to generate sample payloads for the Device Connectivity component of SAP® Internet of Things.
 By looping through existing Device Model artifacts, this payload generator constructs a fully populated payload string for a given Device which can be used for e.g. test and development purposes.

 **Important note**: This tool is a private hobby project and therefore not provided or supported by SAP® by any means.
 SAP® Internet of Things and all other SAP® products mentioned here are commercial products of SAP SE and not part of this project.